Disney Store

-The Disney Store is a chain of specialty stores selling only Disney related items, many of them exclusive, under its own name and Disney Outlet.
-It was a business unit of Disney Consumer Products with the Disney Parks, Experiences and Products segment of The Walt Disney Company conglomerate.
+The Disney Store is a chain of specialty stores created on March 28, 1987, and sells only Disney-related items, many of them exclusive, under its own name and Disney Outlet.
+It is a business unit of the Disney Experiences division of The Walt Disney Company.

 Disney Store was the first "retail-tainment", or entertainment store.
 The company had operated a number of store chains beyond its flagship Disney Store chain such as ESPN-The Store and the short-lived Mickey's Kitchen restaurant.
 Currently, the company operates the stand-alone stores, Disney Baby, Walt Disney Gallery and Disney's Soda Fountain and Studio Store.
 Disney Store was a partner for Disney at Harrods, which included a Bibbidi Bobbidi Boutique salon.